-Strategies for human rights activism & defense in populist times Pavel Chikov (Agora, Russia), Adrian Jjuuko (Hrapf, Uganda), Howard Morrison (President of the Appeals Division, International Criminal Court) Moderator: Marthe Sleire Engdahl In collaboration with the Rafto Foundation for Human Rights Followed by reception at the Rafto House (by invitation) Thursday 24 August 7:00 Guided running tour with Marthe (Scandic Byparken) 9:00 - 10:20 Transitional Justice in Latin America - book launch This new book, co-edited and -authored by Elin Skaar, Jemima García-Godos & Cath Collins, addresses developments in transitional justice in Latin America - effectively the first region to undergo concentrated transitional justice experiences in modern times.
-Tee book examines trajectories in truth, justice, reparations, and amnesties in nine countries emerging from periods of massive violations of human rights and humanitarian law: Argentina, Brazil, Chile, Colombia, Guatemala, El Salvador, Paraguay, Peru and Uruguay.
-The book investigates to what extent there has been a shift from impunity towards accountability for past human rights violations, and assesses how the quality, timing, sequencing and context of transitional justice mechanisms have mattered for the nature and impact of transitional justice processes in the region.
-Following the presentation of the book, the roundtable addresses urgent questions regarding how transitional justice travels: To what extent have the lessons learned from Latin America travelled to the rest of the world?
-Narrowing the focus to the criminal prosecution part of transitional justice,: How has the changing international context, specifically international law and regional and international courts, such as the Inter-American Court of Human Rights and the International Court of Justice (ICC) influenced this development?
+Strategies for human rights activism & defense in populist times Pavel Chikov (Agora, Russia), Adrian Jjuuko (Hrapf, Uganda), Howard Morrison (President of the Appeals Division, International Criminal Court) In collaboration with the Rafto Foundation for Human Rights Followed by reception at the Rafto House (by invitation) Thursday 24 August 7:00 Guided running tour with Marthe (Scandic Byparken) 9:00 - 10:20 Transitional Justice in Latin America - book launch This new book - co-authored and co-edited by Elin Skaar, Jemima García-Godos, and Cath Collins, addresses current developments in transitional justice in Latin America - effectively the first region to undergo concentrated transitional justice experiences in modern times.
+Using a comparative approach, the book examines trajectories in truth, justice, reparations, and amnesties in nine countries emerging from periods of massive violations of human rights and humanitarian law.
+Applying a common analytical framework, the book provides a qualitative and comparative analysis of the transitional justice experiences of Argentina, Brazil, Chile, Colombia, Guatemala, El Salvador, Paraguay, Peru and Uruguay.
+More specifically, the book investigates to what extent there has been a shift from impunity towards accountability for past human rights violations in Latin America.
+The book assesses how the quality, timing and sequencing of transitional justice mechanisms, along with the context in which they appear, have mattered for the nature and impact of transitional justice processes in the region.
+Following the presentation of the book, this roundtable addresses the central questions regarding how transitional justice travels: To what extent have the lessons learned from the TJ protagonist region of Latin America travelled to the rest of the world?
+Narrowing the focus to the criminal prosecution part of transitional justice, the roundtable explores regarding how transitional justice travels: To what extent have the lessons learned from the TJ protagonist region of Latin America travelled to the rest of the world?
+Narrowing the focus to the criminal prosecution part of transitional justice, the roundtable explores the following hot topics in the current TJ debate: How has the changing international context - specifically international law and regional and international courts, such as the Inter-American Court of Human Rights and the International Court of Justice (ICC) influenced this development?
 Why do we see a backlash against transitional justice efforts in Africa?
 What are the main challenges for countries still in conflict, like the Middle East, with respect to human rights violations?
-Moderator: Onur Bakiner (Seattle University) Participants include: Co-authors & -editors Elin Skaar (CMI), Jemima García-Godos (University of Oslo) and Cath Collins (Ulster University) in dialogue with Howard Morrison (President of the Appeals Division of the International Criminal Court), Pilar Domingo (ODI), Rachel Sieder (CIESAS, Mexico) and Sofie Høgestøl (University of Oslo)
+Moderator: Onur Bakiner (Seattle University) Participants include: Co-authors & -editors Elin Skaar (CMI), Jemima García-Godos (University of Oslo) and Cath Collins (Ulster University) in dialogue with Howard Morrison (President of the Appeals Division of the International Criminal Court), Rachel Sieder (CIESAS, Mexico), and Sofie Høgestøl (University of Oslo)